Four Mothers Society: Background

 Primary organizers of the Four Mothers Society were Eufaula Harjo (Muscogee), a fullblood traditionalist, and Redbird Smith (Cherokee).
-Smith was a traditionalist and founder of the Nighthawk Keetoowah Society, also became involved in the Four Mothers Society.
+Smith was a traditionalist and founder of the Nighthawk Keetoowah Society who also became involved in the Four Mothers Society.
 He was advised by Creek Sam (Natchez/Muscogee), who also interpreted Redbird Smith's communication into Muscogee at Four Mothers Society meetings.

 In 1906, the group submitted a petition of 186 signatures to Congress, so that a delegation could be sent to Washington, D.C., to discuss treaty violations and their concerns over official tribal leadership.
 Harjo spoke before the Senate, supported by the Four Mothers Nation.

 The Four Mothers Society was also associated with the movement for a State of Sequoyah.
 Rather than agreeing to merge with Oklahoma Territory and apply for admission to the Union, they proposed a state to be set aside for Native Americans.

-Besides openly opposing allotment, the Four Mothers Societies maintain ceremonial groups for stomp dances, stickball games, feasts, meetings, and ceremonies.
+Besides openly opposing allotment, the Four Mothers Society maintains ceremonial groups for stomp dances, stickball games, feasts, meetings, and ceremonies.
 In the late 1980s the Chickasaw had at least one dance ground and the Cherokee another.

 In the early 21st century, several Four Mothers Society grounds are active in eastern Oklahoma.